PSSRA/pssra.github.io/content/join/bylaws.md

 The Chapter encourages confidential reporting of all perceived incidents of discrimination, harassment, menacing, retaliation, or violence, regardless of the offender's identity or position within the organization.
 Any member may at any time present a grievance of discrimination, harassment, menacing, retaliation or sexual harassment to any member of the CCC or CMWC Chair(s), who will keep it in strict confidence.
 Should the member not feel comfortable presenting this grievance to the CCC or CMWC Chair(s), they have the right to speak directly and privately to the National Member Welfare Council.
 As such, any offending members facing allegations of misconduct both within and without the Organization will be sanctioned appropriately, up to and including expulsion.

-Any individual found to be an abuser or to have engaged in harassment or expressed racist, sexist, fascist, reactionary, or exclusionary social ideologies outside of the organization will be considered for expulsion from the organization by the consensus of the membership.
+Any individual found to be an abuser or to have engaged in harassment or expressed racist, sexist, fascist, reactionary, or exclusionary social ideologies outside of the organization will be considered for expulsion from the organization.

 When any member is expelled from the organization, announcement of membership termination of said member will be announced for security reasons.
 This announcement will be made on approval of any other involved members at the earliest opportunity.